-Monki Café is located at Holland Drive, serving up Taiwanese-Western savoury meals and icy snow flake desserts.
-Quite under-the-radar.
+Monki Café is located at The Star Vista serving up Taiwanese home style savoury meals and icy snow flake desserts.

 The Taiwanese Braised Pork Rice ($9.00) was served by a Taiwanese lady who was also the cashier and the cook (one-woman operation), the rice was fragrant and fluffy, topped with savoury pieces of braised pork which must have been stewed for a while.

 It reminded me of the pork fillings of a bak chang (rice dumpling).